 In addition, an issuer's ability to make income distributions generally depends on several factors including the financial condition of the issuer and general economic conditions.
-Any of these factors may negatively impact the price of municipal bonds held by a fund and would therefore impact the price of both the fund shares and the trust units.
+Any of these factors may negatively impact the price of municipal bonds held by a closed-end fund and would therefore impact the price of both the fund shares and a trust's units.
 The funds invest primarily in municipal bonds that pay interest that is exempt from regular federal income tax.
 Income from these bonds may be subject to the federal alternative minimum tax.